tiennotg/433MHz/README.md

 First, compile `433Manchester.ino` and send it to the Arduino with the Arduino IDE.
 Solder a wire to the command pin of the remote oscillator, and plug it in the Arduino output pin (given in the `433Manchester.ino` file, `3` by default).
 Then, open a serial terminal (for example `minicom`) and change some parameters: `device: /dev/ttyACM0 ; Baud rate: 115200 ; parity: 8N1 (usually default parameter).` The transmission part is ready: every new line in the terminal is sent when pressing `Enter` down.

 On the second computer, install `gqrx` or another software able to demodulate ASK and to send audio data over UDP (see previous section for more details).
 The manchester_reader.py program expects audio data on the 7355 UDP port - the default one used by gqrx.
 If you choose gqrx, before starting, don't forget to activate UDP sink (it isn't by default).
 Then, run `python3 mancherster_reader.py` and you should see the data sent by the other computer.

+## arduino433.py and 433ArduinoIO.ino
+With these tools, you can control an Arduino output with a 433MHz remote.

+First, compile `433ArduinoIO.ino` and send it to the Arduino with the Arduino IDE.
+Connect your stuff to control to the pin number 10.
+On your computer, install and launch gqrx, as described in the first section.
+Don't forget to activate UDP audio sink.
+Then, install rtl_433 (Debian/Ubuntu: `apt-get install rtl-433`) and run it.
+Press the button of your remote, to get the code, and change the `EXPECTED_CODE` variable at the beginning of `arduino433.py` in consequence.
+Last, run the script with the `python3 arduino433.py` command.
+You should be able to control your stuff with the remote.